-Consider for example the U238 capture cross section in the incident neutron energy between 1 and 10 keV as shown in fig. 1 and 2.
-If we calculate the unshielded and shielded average capture cross section for the energy interval over the range of temperatures shown in figs. 1 and 2, we obtain the results shown below in the below table.
+Consider for example the U capture cross section in the incident neutron energy between 1 and 10 keV as shown in the above figures.
+If we calculate the unshielded and shielded average capture cross section for the energy interval over the range of temperatures shown in the above figures, we obtain the results shown in the below table.

-What we see from these results is that the unshielded average capture cross section is virtually independent of temperature, being about 1 barn over the entire temperature range.
-In contrast the shielded average cross section varying by over a factor of three between the 0 K average (0.293 barns) and the 10 keV average (0.939 barns).
-The point to learn from this is that without including the effect of self-shielding in multi-group calculations, temperature has very little effect on the average cross sections, which is quite simply wrong for optically thick systems.
+What we see from these results is that the unshielded average capture cross section is virtually independent from temperature, being about 1 barn over the entire temperature range.
+In contrast, the shielded average cross section varies by over a factor of three between the 0 K average (0.293 barns) and the 10 keV average (0.939 barns).
+The point to learn from this is that, without including the effect of self-shielding in multi-group calculations, temperature has very little effect on the average cross sections, which is quite simply wrong for optically thick systems.
+So, make sure you use the POINT cross sections that are appropriate for the temperature of the media in your applications.